Cover photo by Daniel Sinoca on Unsplash

 While traditional batteries have the same components, the contrast with the new batteries lies in the materials used.

-In the water-based battery, the anodes and cathodes are polymers that can store energy, and the electrolyte is water mixed with organic salts.
+In a water-based battery, the anodes and cathodes are polymers that can store energy, and the electrolyte is water mixed with organic salts.

 The electrolyte transfers the ions (the charge-carrying particles) back and forth between the anode and the cathode, and the electrolyte, while interacting with the electrodes, is key to power storage.